Chapter 9:

 Downstairs she creates a mental checklist of all the things she needs to bring with her in her shoulder bag so that she was not met with any unpleasant surprises by the time she was already halfway out the door.
 “Student card, train pass, keys, notebook…” with everything in place she heads toward the door, backtracking to grab an unwrapped piece of bread from the fridge.
 The trash she left the other day is still there, so she makes sure to take it out with her.

-It’s been a while since she took the train.
+It’s been a while since she’d ridden on the train.
 Everything she’d needed was restricted to the area around her home, so it wasn’t really necessary to travel any further.
-She’s been outside of Matsushige before, but She knows this is probably the same train Kyo used to take every time to go to work, though.
+She’s been outside of Matsushige before, knowing this is probably the same train Kyo used to take every time to go to work makes her feel closer to him.

-Asuka looks around the train.
+Asuka observes her surroundings.
 The train is quiet, as most people would have made it to school or work many hours before her.
-A boy in street clothes stands by a pole despite the number of empty seats, listening to music with his headphones on.
-When she looks to the right of her, she sees an old woman in the priority seating area, reading a book through beaded glasses.
+A boy in street clothes stands by a pole despite the large number of empty seats, listening to music with headphones on.
+She can tell by the way he bobs his head up and down.
+When she looks to her right, she sees an old woman in the priority seating area, reading a book through beaded glasses.

 About a week had passed since the first announcement that the meteor on its way to Earth would be making its way here in 11 months.
 She becomes more aware of this every time she steps outside of the house.
 Like before, not many people appear to be reacting, at least not outwardly.
-For all she knows, they could be sitting inside their own affairs just as she is doing with her brother’s bucket list.
+For all she knows, they could be setting aside their own affairs, just as she is doing with her brother’s bucket list.
 Why is she anticipating something bad to happen?
 She thinks to herself that maybe she’s just watched too many apocalypse movies.

-Her mind goes back to the time she was knocked down by that thief, getting caught up in a scuffle while he was running away from the cops.
+Her mind goes back to the time she was knocked down by that thief while he was running away from the cops.
 When he mentioned the end of the world, the reactions of the people around with that of incredulous scrutiny.
-Surely as the months go by, things make it more chaotic as more news is revealed, but for now she’ll do her own thing.
+It’s possible that as the months go by, things may get more chaotic as more people try to cope with the idea of losing everything, but for now she’ll do her own thing.

-Asuka feels like she recognizes her voice.
-Her I split down to her name tag and sure enough it is Miyuki.
+Asuka feels like she recognizes her voice; her eyes automatically flit down to the woman’s name tag, and sure enough it is Miyuki.

 “Good morning, I’m here for a meeting with Terushima-san from the HR department.”
 Miyuki types up something on her computer and pauses.
-She looks up to Asuka and ask for verification of identity.
+She looks up to Asuka and asks for verification of identity.
 Asuka looks through her bag and rummages around until she finds the student ID.
-She hands it to Miyuki, who takes it professionally with two hands.
+She hands it to Miyuki, who takes it professionally with two hands, bowing as she does so.

 She stares at it for a bit longer than Asuka is used to.
 She begins to sweat, did they somehow know she no longer went to that school?
 Is it invalid somehow?
 But, before she can ask herself another question, Miyuki returns the card back to her.
-Asuka feels like she can notice a difference in Miyuki’s expression, her eyes look misty as she tells Asuka to head to the waiting room on the second floor of the building.
+Asuka feels like she can notice a difference in Miyuki’s expression, her eyes take on a misty look as she tells Asuka to head to the waiting room on the second floor of the building.

-Taking a red marker, she writes Asuka’s name on a pre-printed card and hands it to her with a smile that hides the look in her eyes.
+Taking a red marker, she writes Asuka’s name on a printed card and hands it to her with a smile that seems to be trying to hide the conflicted look in her eyes.
 “Here is your visitor’s pass, please have a nice day.”
 Confused, but relieved, Asuka makes her way through the narrow hallway and enters a small elevator placed at the end.

 MyAnimeList iconMyAnimeList icon